Monday, October 15, 2007

 After I pointed this out Mr. Baker was kind enough to state (unwittingly) his second major false argument.
 Mr. Baker made these statements,

-The people who committed those murders were deluded, they [did] not kill because they were atheists.
+The people who committed those murders were deluded, they [did] not kill because they were atheists.and, later,

 I accept communist organisations, such as the Maoist Shining Path, have committed murder on a large scale.
 But did they do this because they were atheists?
 Clearly the answer is no. In the same way that most murders by religious fundamentalists often are not done because people believe in this, that or these gods.